EverML/google-maps-test/readme.md

 # Plan Of Action

-- Import Google Maps into the Window
+- Import Google Maps into the Window - Done

-- Add the header `Store Locator`
+- Add the header `Store Locator` - Done

-- Add markers of stores to the map
+- Add markers of stores to the map - Done

-- Add info window with name of store to each marker
+- Add info window with name of store to each marker - Done

-- Add input box
+- Add input box - Done

-- Add store list container
+- Add store list container - Done

-- Add individual store container
+- Add individual store container - Done

-- Show all the stores in the stores list using `store-data.js`
+- Show all the stores in the stores list using `store-data.js` - Done

-- Open the info window of the marker on store selection in stores list
+- Open the info window of the marker on store selection in stores list  - Done

 - Complete the styling for the marker info window